Press Release

 DELAWARE, Ohio – Ohio Wesleyan University is awarding more than $54,800 in OWU Connection grants this fall to help students attend the nation's largest writers' conference, explore the link between mushrooms and selenium, research antibiotic-resistant bacteria in different climates, investigate sustainable farming in Japan, and examine a teaching method born in Italy.

 The university awards multiple rounds of Theory-to-Practice Grants (TPGs) each academic year to support its signature student experience, the OWU Connection.
-Beginning this fall, all students are required to complete at least OWU Connection experience before graduation that requires them to Think Big (complete undergraduate research), Do Good (participate in community-engaged learning, including student leadership), Go Global (complete off-campus study), or Get Real (explore their future careers through meaningful internships and externships).
+Beginning this fall, all students are required to complete at least one OWU Connection experience before graduation that requires them to Think Big (complete undergraduate research), Do Good (participate in community-engaged learning, including student leadership), Go Global (complete off-campus study), or Get Real (explore their future careers through meaningful internships and externships).

 Those earning fall 2023 grants and their related OWU Connection projects are: